zhao-ji/english_conversation_club/20200518-life-values/README.md

 ### Consider this list of values.
 Put them in your priority order.
 Discuss in groups.

-a. **Courage** - doing what you know should be done, despite any fear
+- **Courage** - doing what you know should be done, despite any fear
-b. **Kindness** - treating people as you would like to be treated
+- **Kindness** - treating people as you would like to be treated
-c. **Patience** - putting yourself in another's shoes, seeing things from their view
+- **Patience** - putting yourself in another's shoes, seeing things from their view
-d. **Integrity** - what you believe is clear by what you say and do
+- **Integrity** - what you believe is clear by what you say and do
-e. **Gratitude/Appreciation** - showing appreciation of another in words/actions
+- **Gratitude/Appreciation** - showing appreciation of another in words/actions
-f. **Forgiveness** - letting go of anger and resentment towards others who hurt you
+- **Forgiveness** - letting go of anger and resentment towards others who hurt you
-g. **Love** - sees the good in everyone
+- **Love** - sees the good in everyone
-h. **Growth** - you look for opportunities for growth as a person and to help others grow
+- **Growth** - you look for opportunities for growth as a person and to help others grow
-i. **Listening** - you value others' input and learn to see things from thier perspective
+- **Listening** - you value others' input and learn to see things from thier perspective
-j. **Respect** - priority to treat all humans with equal respect -- regardless of thier age, incode, or background
+- **Respect** - priority to treat all humans with equal respect -- regardless of thier age, incode, or background

 ## B. Quotes & Phrases related to Life Values